intel/fastuidraw/README.md

   For optimal rendering quality, one of GLES 3.1 or GL_EXT_shader_framebuffer_fetch is recommended.
 For optimal performance with optimal rendering quality, GL_EXT_shader_framebuffer_fetch or GLES 3.1 with GL_NV_fragment_shader_interlock is strongly recommended.
-Lastly, to support the non-seperarable blending operations, GL_EXT_shader_framebuffer_fetch or GLES 3.1 with GL_NV_fragment_shader_interlock is required.
+Lastly, to support the non-separable blending operations, GL_EXT_shader_framebuffer_fetch or GLES 3.1 with GL_NV_fragment_shader_interlock is required.
 The PorterDuff composition modes do not require any extensions though, but the extension GL_EXT_blend_func_extended will improve performance.